roosterMAP/notes/blackhole.md

 ### Jacobi Separation

 Instead of building a set of coupled ordinary differential equations to express the motion of a test particle, Carter uses the Hamilton-Jacobi equation to express the motion as a single first order partial differential equation.
-But this can only happen if the system is fully seperable.
+But this can only happen if the system is fully separable.

 The general form of the Hamilton-Jacobi equation is